scallyw4g/bonsai/docs/01_build_process.md

 work, but may also emit warnings, or errors.
 If the following instructions do not work for you, by all means open an issue and I will do what I can to assist.

-## On Windows:
+## Dependencies

-Bonsai requires `clang` and a unix-like shell to build on Windows.
-Installing `git-bash` usually works for me.
+Follow the instructions for fetching dependencies for bonsai_stdlib [https://github.com/scallyw4g/bonsai_stdlib/docs/dependencies.md](https://github.com/scallyw4g/bonsai_stdlib/docs/dependencies.md)

-## On Linux:
+## Quickstart
-Ensure you have an OpenGL driver, GL headers, X11 headers, and clang

-### Ubuntu
-`sudo apt install freeglut3-dev libx11-dev clang-15`

-### Archlinux
-`sudo pacman -S freeglut libx11 clang` # NOTE(Jesse): Not sure how to specifically install clang 15 on Arch

-### Common

 ```
 git clone --recursive https://github.com/scallyw4g/bonsai bonsai && cd bonsai
-./scripts/make.sh
+./make.sh
 ```

 ## Build Options

 Envoke the make script from the root directory by typing `./make.sh`

-By default, the script is setup to build everything that should build with low resistance in release mode.
+By default, the script is configured to build everything that should build with low resistance in release mode.

 The following options can be appended to the make script to control which targets are built.